juanhobello/wishlist-frontend-backend/README.md

     - Built with Node.js, Express, and TypeScript.
     - Provides an endpoint that returns a mock JSON for a product listing.
     - Developed following best practices, even as a simple implementation.
-    - Limitation: Pagination has not been implemented but would be ideal for handling      product lists in an e-commerce application.

 - Frontend:
     - Developed using React, TypeScript, and CSS Modules.